scverse/anndata/docs/fileformat-prose.md

 ### Element Specification

 * An element can be any object within the storage hierarchy (typically an array or group) with associated metadata
-* An element MUST have a string valued field `"encoding-type"` in it's metadata
+* An element MUST have a string-valued field `"encoding-type"` in its metadata
-* An element MUST have a string valued field `"encoding-version"` in it's metadata that can be evaluated to a version
+* An element MUST have a string-valued field `"encoding-version"` in its metadata that can be evaluated to a version

 ### AnnData specification (v0.1.0)